-From January 2022, this scheme is being updated to continue to support patient access to isolated, eligible pharmacies.
+From January 2022, this scheme is being updated to the Pharmacy Access Scheme (PhAS), to continue to support patient access to isolated, eligible pharmacies.

-There are no PhAS pharmacies in Ealing.
+There is no PhAS pharmacies in Ealing.

 3.7 Pharmaceutical service provision provided from outside Ealing